-A fancy stocking stuffer for campers and whiskey lovers alike (though we know the two aren’t always mutually exclusive), the VSSL Flask comes with a four-mode LED flashlight, compass, two collapsible shot glasses, and a nine-ounce chamber to store the spirit of choice.
-The makers say it’s waterproof and virtually indestructible.
+A fancy stocking stuffer for campers and whiskey lovers alike, the VSSL Flask comes with a four-mode LED flashlight, compass, two collapsible shot glasses, and a nine-ounce chamber to store the spirit of choice.
+However, if you’d like to tweak this combination, you can also build your own VSSL, choosing any color, size, end cap, and gear tins from its line to create a custom creation.
+The makers say all of the VSSLs are waterproof and virtually indestructible.

-The Mpowerd Luci Solar String Lights are an 18-foot string of glittering LED lamps that pack into a fist-sized spool and recharge via USB (8 hours) or direct sunlight (14 hours).
-Out in the wild, they can be hung from trees, tents, or maybe just add a bit of mood lighting—who said string lights are only for Christmas trees?
+The MPOWERED Luci Solar String Lights are an 18-foot string of glittering LED lamps that pack into a fist-sized spool and recharge via USB (8 hours) or direct sunlight (14 hours).
+Out in the wild, they can be hung from trees, tents, or whatever-there-may-be to add a bit of mood lighting.

 Buy now: $50, us.anker.com